-178. Government will sustain measures to strengthen expenditure control and improve efficiency and effectiveness in public spending.
-These measures will include: implementation of austerity measures aimed at reducing Government recurrent expenditure; roll out an end-to-end e-procurement system to maximise value for money and increase transparency in procurement; scale up use of Public Private Partnerships (PPPs) framework for commercially viable projects to crowd-in the private in the provision of public services; and expediting governance reforms targeting state corporations.
+190. Government will sustain measures to strengthen expenditure control and improve efficiency and effectiveness in public spending.
+These measures will include: implementation of austerity measures aimed at reducing Government recurrent expenditure; roll out an end-to-end e-procurement system to maximise value for money and increase transparency in procurement; piloting a Human Resource Management System which will be rolled out to all National Government Ministries and Departments as well as all County Governments in order to improve the management of the wage bill; scale up use of Public Private Partnerships (PPPs) framework for commercially viable projects to crowd-in the private in the provision of public services; and expediting governance reforms targeting state corporations.
 Other expenditure measures will include: